vedprakash-m/carpool/docs/User_Experience.md

-WIREFRAME: Complete Registration Required ┌─────────────────────────────────────────────────────────────┐ │ Create Your VCarpool Account                                │ ├─────────────────────────────────────────────────────────────┤
+WIREFRAME: Complete Registration Required ┌─────────────────────────────────────────────────────────────┐ │ Create Your Carpool Account                                │ ├─────────────────────────────────────────────────────────────┤
 │ Complete your profile to search and join carpool groups    │ │                                                             │